AdobeDocs/experience-platform.en/help/identity-service/identity-graph-linking-rules/overview.md

 | Unique namespace | In Identity Service, the [!DNL Identity Optimization Algorithm] refers to unique namespaces to determine the identity data that is ingested to a given identity graph.|
 | Namespace priority | | When an experience event is ingested in Profile, the namespace with the highest priority becomes the primary identity of the profile fragment. |

-* Limits and priority are independent configurations and do **not** affect each other:
+* Limits (Unique Namespace) and priority are independent configurations and do **not** affect each other:
-  * Limits is an identity graph configuration in Identity Service.
+  * Limits (Unique Namespace) are an identity graph configuration in Identity Service.
   * Priority is a profile fragment configuration on Real-Time Customer Profile.
   * Priority does **not** affect identity graph system guardrails.
 * **Namespace priority is a numerical value** assigned to a namespace indicating its relative importance.
 This is a property of a namespace.